acusti/livestore/examples/web-multi-store/README.md

 # Multi-Store App

-This example demonstrates the `createStoreContext` API for managing multiple LiveStore instances in a React application.
+This example demonstrates the `createStoreContext` API for managing multiple LiveStore instances in a React application, now running on top of TanStack Start for full-stack routing and SSR.

 ## Patterns